-The table, which does not take into account an increase in the authorized shares to 1,000,000,000, below illustrates the number of shares of Common Stock authorized for issuance following the Reverse Split, the approximate number of shares of Common Stock that would remain outstanding following the Reverse Split, and the number of unreserved shares of Common Stock available for future issuance following the Reverse Split.
-The information in the following table is based on [\bullet] shares of Common Stock issued and outstanding as of October 8, 2018 and [\bullet] shares reserved for future issuance as of October 8, 2018.
+The table, which does not take into account an increase in the authorized shares to 1,000,000,000, below illustrates the number of shares of Common Stock authorized for issuance following the Reverse Split, the approximate number of shares of Common Stock that would remain outstanding following the Reverse Split, and the number of unreserved shares of Common Stock available for future issuance following the Reverse Split (prior to taking into account the effect of eliminating fractional shares).
+The information in the following table is based on 61,571,995 shares of Common Stock issued and outstanding as of October 8, 2018 and 99,660,938 shares reserved for future issuance as of October 8, 2018.

-Approximate

-Number of

-Approximate Unreserved

-Number of Number of Shares of

-Shares of Shares of Common Stock
+Number of Shares of Approximate Number of Shares of Approximate Number of Unreserved Shares of Common Stock

 Common Stock Common Stock Available for

 Proposed Ratio Authorized Outstanding Future Issuance

-1-for-2 250,000,000 [•] [•]
+1-for-2 250,000,000 30,785,997 169,383,534

-1-for-50 250,000,000 [•] [•]
+1-for-50 250,000,000 1,231,439 246,775,343